 When the UVLO pin voltage is greater than the 1.2-V UVLO threshold and VCC voltage exceeds the VCC UV threshold, an internal 10- μ A soft-start current source turns on.
-At the beginning of this soft-start sequence, V{SS} should be allowed to fall down below 25 mV by the internal SS pulldown switch.
+At the beginning of this soft-start sequence, allow V{SS} to fall down below 25 mV using the internal SS pulldown switch.
 The SS pin can be pulled down by external switch to stop switching, but pulling up to enable switching is not allowed.
-The startup delay (see Figure 22) should be long enough for high-side boot capacitor to be fully charged up by internal BST charge pump.
+The start-up delay (see Figure 22) must be long enough for high-side boot capacitor to be fully charged up by internal BST charge pump.

-The value of C{SS} should be large enough to charge the output capacitor during soft-start time.
+The value of C{SS} must be large enough to charge the output capacitor during soft-start time.